gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 fails to "lock" the "bus", the call of `compare_exchange_weak` returns false.

-From the pseudo code implementations, `compare_exchange_weak` and `compare_exchange_string` seems to be the same expensive, why do we say that `compare_exchange_weak` is cheaper/faster?
+From the pseudo code implementations, `compare_exchange_weak` and `compare_exchange_strong` seems to be the same expensive, why do we say that `compare_exchange_weak` is cheaper/faster?
 When `TimedLock` fails, there is another core succeeds, if `TimedLock` is much easier or more light-weight than `Lock` to make progress,